 As pioneers of research and product development, and education of a future-proofed workforce, universities are vital to securing the country’s place as a global digital leader.

-We are working with 5 other innovative and entrepreneurial universities and a collobrative parter of Midlands Enterprise Universities.
+We are working with 5 other innovative and entrepreneurial universities and a collaborative partner of Midlands Enterprise Universities.
 Bringing together our expertise to meet the challenges of the digital future and to deliver the ambitions of the Industrial Strategy and Midlands Engine’s vision.

-Applied computing underpins all aspects of digital activity, fuelling development in emerging areas such as robotics, autonomous systems and connected devices.
+Applied computing underpins all aspects of digital activity, fueling development in emerging areas such as robotics, autonomous systems and connected devices.